Poikilos/pypicolcd/README.md

 * Pixel manipulation:
   * For drawing many pixels at once, make your drawing faster by using `refresh_enable=False` (such as `picolcd.set_pixel(x, y, True, refresh_enable=False)`), then call `picolcd.refresh()` after all of your `set_pixel` calls are done (draw_text is an example of how to use this optimization)
   * get_pixel only works for pixels created during the life of the PicoLCD object, since it gets pixels from the offscreen pixelbuffers
+* On Reconnect:
+  * If you disconnect the device for 1 minute or when the minute changes, and the clock is on, or some other write occurs when the device is disconnected, the framebuffer server will know, and invalidate the display (so that it will redraw when possible).
+    - Otherwise, you should send the `refresh` command (such as `lcd-cli --refresh`) to redraw the offscreen buffer.

 ## Known Issues
 - [ ] If possible, read the state of buttons on the unit (also via pyusb).